ActivitySim/activitysim/docs/models.rst

 ``new_coefficient = log( target_percent / current_percent ) + current_coefficient``.

-The main interface to the work from home model is the :py:func:`~activitysim.examples.example_semcog.extensions.work_from_home` function.
+The main interface to the work from home model is the :py:func:`~activitysim.examples.prototype_semcog.extensions.work_from_home` function.
 This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``work_from_home`` | Skims Keys: NA

-.. automodule:: activitysim.examples.example_semcog.extensions.work_from_home
+.. automodule:: activitysim.examples.prototype_semcog.extensions.work_from_home
    :members:

 .. _school_location: